World markets roiled by rising fears of US-China trade war

 The U.S. Trade Representative identified 1,300 product lines as potential targets, including aerospace, information and communication technology, and machinery.
 A more complete list is due soon, to be followed by a 30-day comment period.

-Concern that trade conflicts could wreak havoc on the world economy rose as China, in response to Trump’s tariff hikes on steel and aluminum, warned it could slap higher import duties on U.S. goods including pork, apples and steel pipe.
+Concern that trade conflicts could wreak havoc on the world economy deepened as China responded to Trump’s recent tariff hikes on steel and aluminum by warning it could order higher import duties on U.S. goods including pork, apples and steel pipe.

 China’s Commerce Ministry urged Washington to negotiate a settlement, saying tariffs undermine the global trading system.